42BR Barristers - Lucas Nacif

 Statutory Employment Law

-Since joining 42BR, Lucas has represented a wide variety of employers in the local government, retail, hospitality, manufacturing, energy, education and social care sector.
-Lucas has also represented individuals working in sectors such as central government, healthcare, finance, energy, hospitality, manufacturing and higher education.
+Since joining 42BR, Lucas has represented a wide variety of employers, ranging from NHS Trusts, local authorities, large supermarkets, banks, international airlines, luxury fashion houses, large corporations, SMEs and many more.
+Lucas has also represented individuals (including senior executives) working in sectors such as healthcare, finance, energy, hospitality, retail, professional services and higher education.

 Lucas maintains a very busy courtroom and advisory practice as an employment barrister, regularly representing Claimants and Respondents in preliminary hearings, judicial mediations and final merits hearings.
 In addition, Lucas regularly drafts pleadings and provides written advice to solicitors in complex statutory employment matters.
-In recent months, Lucas has drafted pleadings and advised clients on a wide variety of matters, such as indirect sex discrimination, pregnancy/maternity discrimination, constructive dismissal, failure to make reasonable adjustments, discrimination arising from disability, victimisation, whistleblowing and many more.
+In recent months, Lucas has drafted pleadings and advised clients on a wide variety of matters, such as indirect sex discrimination, pregnancy/maternity discrimination, constructive dismissal, failure to make reasonable adjustments, discrimination arising from disability, victimisation, whistleblowing, the Fixed-Term Regulations 2002 and many more.

 Lucas is also experienced in dealing with procedurally complex matters – such as anonymity, disclosure (including third-party disclosure), legal professional privilege and international jurisdiction.